samiul13/DBMS-Project/README.md

 # DBMS-Project
 # University Student Monitoring System (USMS)

-This is a Full-Stack web application built with React, Nodejs and MySQL.
-This application allows monitor the performances of Students.
+This is a Full-Stack web application built with React, Nodejs, and MySQL.
+This application allows monitoring the performances of Students.

 ## Tech Stack
 * React